Single (domestic) dwellings

 - hydrogen ion (pH value)

-A local authority can monitor a private supply to a single dwelling for the parameters outlined above if they are concerned of a potential danger to human health from the supply.
+A local authority may monitor a private supply to a single dwelling, for example if they are concerned that the supply presents a potential danger to human health.
 However in this instance they cannot charge the owner or occupier the cost of conducting this monitoring.